 Proposers develop proposals that describe potential projects The proposals are likely to provide estimates of the cost and a preliminary risk assessment.
 The proposer may also prepare a data management plan that identifies the information gathering system, data processing system, and the types of products that will be produced.
 The data management plan will include estimates of data volumes and a schedule of activities and deliveries.

 The proposer will often have to work with an archive to understand the standards in place and the mechanisms for delivering information objects.
 The archive may be a co-signatory for the proposal or at least the Data Management Plan.
 The archive uses the data management plan to develop a support plan that identifies the cost and resources that will be required to support the Project.
-These resource requirements need to be integrated into the archive's long term budget and schedule.
+These resource requirements need to be integrated into the project’s and the archive's long term budget and schedule.

 Some projects may be able to use the Proposal and Data Management Plan as their system design.
 But for large and complex projects the selection is only the beginning of a substantial design process.
 We identify a System Design document to represent what may actually represent a sequence of requirements and design documents.
 The initial project design includes all elements of the acquisition, transfer, processing, distribution and analysis systems.
 For large projects there may be substantial negotiation and iteration between the sponsor and the project during the design process.